4-Day Nusa Penida Itinerary – Bali’s Blue Paradise Island

 More Nusa Penida Travel Tips

 I hope this Nusa Penida itinerary was helpful for planning your own trip.
+It really is the blue paradise island of Bali.

 Don’t forget to check out my full Nusa Penida Travel Guide with free tips, maps, photos, and more!